BIOS is a registered charity, governed by a Council elected at the Annual General Meeting, usually held in March/April.

 The Council currently has subcommittees dealing with Publications and with the Historic Organ Certificate Scheme.
 Council also has members participating in Joint Committees with the University of Birmingham (for the British Organ Archive) and with The Royal College of Organists (for the National Pipe Organ Register).

-Chairman, Secretary, Treasurer, Membership Secretary, Meetings Officer, Casework Officer, all as shown to the right, plus Barrie Clark, Dr David Knight, Nicola Macrae, Colin Menzies OBE, Dr Katharine Pardee, Dr John Rowntree and Mark Venning.
+Chairman, Secretary, Treasurer, Membership Secretary, Meetings Officer, Casework Officer, and Publications Officer, all as shown to the right, plus Gordon Curtis, Christopher Moore, Colin Menzies OBE, Dr John Rowntree, Dr David Shuker, Mark Venning and Dr Jeffrey West.

 Michael Gillingham MA LLB FSA